RachelLeeReynolds85/cyber-heritage-posters/README.md

 As the Director of Operations for the US Air Force's enlisted cyber support training squadron, I undertook a pet project to exhibit role models airmen typically don't encounter in their classrooms.
 Months of research, graphic design, budgeting, and advocacy ultimately triumphed.
 In the schoolhouse where 5,200 troops a year from all walks of life come to study, the hallways have been transformed.
 Today, there are over 30 inspirational displays dedicated to 9 unsung enlisted trailblazers; gay, transgender, and disabled technology leaders; 15 women pioneers; and cyber exemplars of 12 ethnicities (Armenian, Barbadian, Filipino, Jordanian, Mexican, and Nigerian Americans to name a few).

 ## What's Here and How to Use It
 In this repo, there are print-ready and editable verisons of the actual posters I created in the late 2010s; the editable files also serve as templates for creating new posters.
+Each poster is designed to be printed at 3' wide x 4' high, though most images are of sufficient resolution to be scaled larger as desired.
+For display, these posters were produced on a commercial-grade poster printer and adhered to black foam-core "Gator Board" (any sturdy poster board would suffice).
+They were wall-mounted using mirror clips.

 -----